batect/batect/ROADMAP.md

 * group display of options shown when running `batect --help`
 * add dependency relationship between containers and tasks (eg. running the app container requires running the build first - removes the need to specify build task as a prerequisite on every task that starts the app)
+* allow piping files into tasks (eg. `cat thefile.txt | ./batect the-task`)
+  * would require:
+     * creating container in non-TTY mode
+     * not putting input and output in raw mode
+     * not monitoring console size changes
+     * streaming I/O to container in multiplexed mode (see attach API documentation)